California Rental Property Insurance

 Landlord Liability

 Covers you against lawsuits from tenant injuries on the property.
-Slip-and-falls, habitability claims, and lead paint litigation are all examples. $300K minimum — $1M is recommended for most California landlords.
+Slip-and-falls, habitability claims, and lead paint litigation. many California landlords review $500K–$1M liability limits and umbrella options.

 🛋️